THIS seems to be the new mantra for creative and service businesses:

 One of the contractors I recently had price out a project would not release any of his figures on the project until he met face-to-face with the husband: the decision maker.
 And guess what...

 I mean, I UNDERSTAND.
 Really, I totally do.

 It’s about creating boundaries so you don’t get taken advantage of.
 And, as I’m sure many of you out there know, and may have even experienced...

 And it, like many others, can be set in its ways.

 To work with me, you have to have patience and appreciate the art of interior design.
+I have various levels of service for various budgets.
 (You've got to have some criteria for developing your clientele.)

 As American businesses, aren't we taking this a bit too far?